Privacy Policy

 7.1 Personal Data.
 If you have an account on our Site, we provide access to—and the ability to edit or delete—certain categories of Personal Data through the account.

-As may be required under various applicable laws, and depending on where you live or work, you rights may include: (i) the right to be notified of the Personal Data collected from you, and the purpose for collecting each category of information, at or before the point at which the Personal Data is collected; (ii) the right to request the disclosure of the categories of information that are collected, sold and/or disclosed; (iii) the right to receive copies of specific Personal Data that has been collected; (iv) the right to withdraw your consent to the collection and processing of Personal Data and/or the use of “cookies”; (v) the right to be notified before Personal Data is sold to a third party and the opportunity to “opt-out” of the sale of such Personal Data; (vi) the right to access the personal data and rectify, erase or block the data; (v) the right to receive the Personal Data that we have collected and to transmit the Personal Data to another data controller; and (vii) the right object to the processing of your Personal Data without express consent, that is, the right to “opt out.”
+As may be required under various applicable laws, and depending on where you live or work, your rights may include: (i)the right to request the disclosure of the categories of information that are collected, sold and/or disclosed; (ii) the right to receive copies of specific Personal Data that has been collected; (iii) the right to withdraw your consent to the collection and processing of Personal Data and/or the use of “cookies”; (iv) the right to be notified before Personal Data is sold to a third party and the opportunity to “opt-out” of the sale of such Personal Data; (v) the right to access the Personal Data and rectify, erase or block the data; (vi) the right to receive the Personal Data that we have collected and to transmit the Personal Data to another data controller; and (vii) the right object to the processing of your Personal Data without express consent, that is, the right to “opt out.”

-If you would like to access, amend, correct, erase (i.e., exercise your “right to be forgotten”),, export (i.e., exercise your right to “data portability”), or object to or restrict the processing of Personal Data collected via our Site, you may submit a request to info@dataversity.net or write to us at:
+If you would like to access, amend, correct, delete, export, object to, or restrict the processing of Personal Data collected via our Site, or exercise any other right you have under applicable law, you may submit a request to [email protected] or write to us at:

 DATAVERSITY